 We have created some specific digital marketing ideas and created some packages for small business, sole traders and the self employed to cater for all budgets.

 7. Local SEO is now More Relevant than ever.

+This is the most important of the digital marketing ideas for small businesses.
 We have all reduced our travel and are staying close to home due to government advice that is in place.
 In the rare times when we do leave our house, we’re looking for nearby destinations for services and supplies.
 So you want to make sure your business is using local SEO strategies to optimize your website for “near me” searches.
 You want customers in your geo region to be able to easily find you online so they turn to you first.
 At a time when we’re all looking for more convenience, this gives your business a chance to provide assistance during a critical time for families.